fujitatomoya/ros2_persist_parameter_server/README.md

         <tr>
             <td rowspan=2>Node Options</td>
             <td>--allow-declare true/false</td>
-            <td>default enabled, if specified allow any parameter name to be set on parameter server without declaration by itselt.
+            <td>default enabled, if specified allow any parameter name to be set on parameter server without declaration by itself.
 Otherwise it does not.</td>
         </tr>
         <tr>
             <td>--allow-override true/false</td>